 - A white roux is cooked the least, no more than 5 minutes, so it remains light and is mostly used with a milk base (think Béchamel, one of the five mother sauces).

-- When making a blonde roux, the fat & butter is cooked out to a golden color, 5 to 10 minutes, taking a little more time to make than a white roux.
+- When making a blond roux, the fat & butter is cooked out to a golden color, 5 to 10 minutes, taking a little more time to make than a white roux.
 Because of this, it will have more flavor than a white roux.

 - A brown roux is cooked between 10 and up to 30 minutes.
 Brown roux are great bases for meat gravies and are used as an ingredient in another mother sauce, Espagnole.